Magnifique67/LmsTest/README.md

 ## Overview

-The Library Management System (LMS) project is designed to manage books, patrons, and transactions.
-This documentation provides an overview of the project, including features, testing strategies, and instructions for setup and usage.
+The Library Management System Test (LMSTest) This documentation provides an overview of the project, including features, testing strategies, and instructions for setup and usage.

 ## Project Features